What is a facelift?

 Remember that facelift results may not be immediately apparent; even after swelling and bruises have dissipated, your face may not feel ‘settled’ for months.
 Men whose beards or skin have been repositioned may find they have to shave in new places, behind the earns and on the neck.

-You will have scars from your facelift, however Dr Sharp endeavours to conceal these in the hair or natural creases of the face and ears.
+You will have scars from your facelift, however, Dr Sharp endeavours to conceal these in the hair or natural creases of the face and ears.
 With good care and patience, these scars will fade within time until they are scarcely visible.
 Talk to our skin team if you have any concerns regarding scaring, as our scar optimisation protocol can assist with accelerating your scar healing and improve its appearance.

-Having a facelift may turn back the clock, but it does not halt the ageing process.
+Having a facelift may turn back the clock, but it does not halt the aging process.
 Your face will continue to age with time, and you may wish to repeat the procedure one or more times five or ten years down the line.

 Ongoing sun protection and a healthy lifestyle will help extend the results of your rejuvenated, more youthful appearance.